 Bad spending habits — most of us have at least a few.
-In fact, that’s likely why one of the top 2018 New Year’s resolutions is to spend less and save more.
+That’s why one of the most common financial resolutions is to spend less and save more.

-If you’re vowing to rein in your spending this year, you’re probably already aware of some of the common leaks in your budget such as meals out, shopping sprees or — yes — even the daily latte.
+If you’ve vowed to rein in your spending, you’re probably aware of some of the common leaks in your budget such as meals out, shopping sprees or — yes — even the daily latte.
 But you might be doing things you don’t even realize are hurting your finances.

 Buying Cheap Products

 Buying the cheapest option available might seem like a good way to save money, but being cheap can cost you more.

 “Buying cheap products can cause major leaks in your budget because you may need to constantly replace these items and actually spend more in the long run,” said money-saving expert Andrea Woroch.

 Spending a little more on some items actually can pay off — especially those things you want to last for a while such as shoes, outerwear, linens and cookware.
 Woroch said you still can save money on these items, though, by waiting for sales and using coupons.

 Take Our Poll: How Do You Think the Economy Will Perform in 2023?

 The idea of haggling for a better price might seem intimidating.
 But if you’re not negotiating, you’re likely spending more than necessary.
 This is especially true when it comes to services such as cable TV, said Regina Conway, a savings expert with deal website Slickdeals.

 “I’m not ready to ditch the cable yet either, but you don’t have to go cold turkey to save some cash,” said Conway.
 “Call the sales line at the cable company, and see if they’re willing to work with you on any offers.
 In many cases, lowering your bill slightly will be worth it for them not to lose your business.”